Children's Vision TESTING

 Children’s eyes are more transparent and the UVA, UVB and UVC can all penetrate deeper into the eye structure than an adults eye.
 Most literature is based on an adults eye that has had changes to the transmission properties caused by sunlight.
+Transitions lenses can help.
+They block 100% of UV radiation and reduce glare.
+And they’re available in the sturdy, lightweight, shatter and impact-resistant materials that are best for children.
 A child’s retina can be damaged by UVB because the lens has only a small ability to absorb UVB, even though less than 2% of UVB is thought to penetrate through the lens of an adult eye.

 Even if UVC does not penetrate beyond the lens, it can still cause damage to other structures of the eye.
 The conjunctiva is more sensitive to UV than the cornea and the skin around the eye can also be affected by the ultraviolet radiation

-Hundreds of thousands of Australians are immersed for too long in virtual reality headsets eg Google, Samsung, Sony.
+Hundreds of thousands of Australians can be immersed for too long in virtual reality headsets, e.g. Google, Samsung, Sony.

-Eye strain and dizziness can easily result as the focus and convergence are more dissassociated and may require longer and more frequent breaks than actually occur as the experience can be addictive for some especially children.
+Eye strain and dizziness can easily result as the focus and convergence are more disassociated and may require more prolonged and more frequent breaks than that do occur as the experience can be addictive for some, especially children.

-Nowadays the majority of children (even preschoolers) report digital eye strain when using digital devices and are found to have dry eye issues from inefficient blinking and blue light from screens.
+Nowadays, most children (even preschoolers) report digital eye strain when using digital devices and often have dry eye issues from inefficient blinking and blue light from screens.